Late Night Double Feature

 Late Night Double Feature is a Canadian horror anthology film which premiered at the 2014 New York City Horror Film Festival.
-The film was picked up for distribution by Parade Deck Films in North America.
+The film was picked up by Parade Deck Films for distribution in North America.

 Summary

 During a late night taping of Dr. Nasty's Cavalcade of Horror, bloody chaos takes place while screening two features (Dinner for Monsters and Slit).
 Samantha/Nurse Nasty is frustrated with how the show is being run by its womanizing director and its drunk and crazy host, Dr. Nasty.

 Reception

-Late Night Double Feature won "Best in Horror" at the 2015 Hot Springs International Horror Film Festival.
+Late Night Double Feature won the award for Best in Horror at the 2015 Hot Springs International Horror Film Festival.
 The film received a 3 out of 4 rating from Fangoria.